 This is also ideal for businesses with various contracts in different cities around the UK, as they can opt for a corporate package that will enable them to move all their employees together.

-Choosing a temporary residence in cities like London could be the best option compared to renting or buying, as, after all, the UK may not be for you, or you may prefer a different city.
+Choosing temporary accommodation in cities like London, Liverpool or Manchester could be the best option compared to renting or buying, as, after all, the UK may not be for you, or you may prefer a different city.
 You won’t know until you try it.